oauth-wg/oauth-cross-device-security/main.md

 possession of the access and refresh tokens, the attacker may use these tokens to execute lateral attacks and gain additional access, or monetize the tokens by selling them.
-These attacks are effective, even when multi-factor authentication is deployed, since the attacker’s aim is not to capture and replay the credentials, but rather to persuade the user to grant authorization.
+These attacks are effective, even when multi-factor authentication is deployed, since the attacker's aim is not to capture and replay the credentials, but rather to persuade the user to grant authorization.

 In order to defend against these attacks, this document outlines three responses:

-    #1 Deploy practical mitigations with protocols that are susceptible to
-    unauthenticated channel exploits.
+1. Deploy practical mitigations with protocols that are susceptible to unauthenticated channel exploits.
-    #2 Select protocols that are not susceptible to unauthenticated channel exploits
+2. Select protocols that are not susceptible to unauthenticated channel exploits when possible.
-    when possible.
-    #3 Conduct formal analysis of cross-device flows to assess susceptibility to
-    these attacks and the effectiveness of the proposed mitigations.
+3. Conduct formal analysis of cross-device flows to assess susceptibility to these attacks and the effectiveness of the proposed mitigations.

 ## Conventions and Terminology